Cyfrin/solidity-by-example.github.io/src/pages/inheritance/index.md

 Order of inheritance is important.

-You have to list the parent contracts in the order from “most base-like” to “most derived”.
+You have to list the parent contracts in the order from "most base-like" to "most derived".

 ```solidity
 {{{Inheritance}}}